kitosondu/beautiful-photos-worker-cron/memory-bank/activeContext.md

 ## Current State (As of 2025-11-26)

-The project has **successfully implemented photo classification feature** (Phases 1-6 completed).
-The worker now performs two main functions: automated photo classification using LLM and database maintenance.
+The project has **successfully deployed photo classification feature** (Phases 1-8 completed).
+The worker is now operational in production, performing automated photo classification using LLM and database maintenance.

 ## Recent Work